Many favorites, as well as a small handful of films that I don't care for... in no particular order (1960-2014).

 Maps to the Stars

 Led by the loathsome yet funny and touching child-star Benjie, we witness the convoluted world of shallow, selfish celebrities and their minions, all of whom are about to be manipulated and destroyed by the young woman who literally represents the fruit of their twisted machinations, Agatha, Benjie’s tormented, apparently psychotic sister.
-As much as it is a sharp, comic look at a vacant and corrupt world, MAPS TO THE STARS is also a haunting ghost story.

 If you ever watched David Lynch's 'Mulholland Dr.' and wondered what it would have looked like with David Cronenberg at the helm, then this is the film for you.